-Purchases of certain of The Myers-Briggs Company’s tests and questionnaires, including Restricted Materials (as defined within our Terms of Business for Purchase of Product) must be made by or on behalf of an identified Registered User who is qualified to use the Restricted Materials and has registered with The Myers-Briggs Company in accordance with its registration procedures.
+Purchases of certain of The Myers-Briggs Company’s assessments and questionnaires, including Restricted Materials (as defined within our Terms of Business for the Purchase of Product) must be made by or on behalf of an identified Registered User who is qualified to use the Restricted Materials and has registered with The Myers-Briggs Company in accordance with its registration procedures.

 In order to be registered to purchase and use certain of our Restricted Materials, a user must have successfully completed appropriate training details of which are set out at eu.themyersbriggs.com, from time to time.
-These include, without limitation: (i) in relation to the MBTI® and FIRO-B® instruments, individuals must first undertake The Myers-Briggs Company approved programme of psychometric test training, through a training provider approved by The Myers-Briggs Company; (ii) in relation to the CPI 260® tool, individuals must first undertake The Myers-Briggs Company approved programme of psychometric test training, through a training provider approved by The Myers-Briggs Company, unless you hold a Masters degree in Occupational Psychology or Psychology respectively in which case you may be eligible for The Myers-Briggs Company’s applicable psychologist access policy; and (iii) in relation to the Strong Interest Inventory®, ABLE Series™ and Saville Aptitude Tests individuals hold the relevant BPS Test User, or other applicable, qualification.
+These include, without limitation: (i) in relation to the MBTI® and FIRO-B® instruments, individuals must first undertake The Myers-Briggs Company approved programme of psychometric assessments training, through a training provider approved by The Myers-Briggs Company; (ii) in relation to the CPI 260® tool, individuals must first undertake The Myers-Briggs Company approved programme of psychometric assessments training, through a training provider approved by The Myers-Briggs Company, unless you hold a Masters degree in Occupational Psychology or Psychology respectively in which case you may be eligible for The Myers-Briggs Company’s applicable psychologist access policy; and (iii) in relation to the Strong Interest Inventory®, ABLE Series™ and Saville Aptitude Tests individuals hold the relevant BPS Test User, or other applicable, qualification.

-In addition, all Registered Users shall be required, in using The Myers-Briggs Company's Restricted Materials and Materials to verify any local requirements and/or restrictions on using psychometric tests in general and the Restricted Materials and Materials in particular, in that jurisdiction, whether imposed by law, regulation or by a local regulatory or governmental body.
+In addition, all Registered Users shall be required, in using The Myers-Briggs Company's Restricted Materials and Materials to verify any local requirements and/or restrictions on using psychometric assessments in general and the Restricted Materials and Materials in particular, in that jurisdiction, whether imposed by law, regulation or by a local regulatory or governmental body.
 Where any local requirements and/or restrictions exist that alter the criteria for, or prevent, use of Restricted Materials or Materials within a particular jurisdiction, it shall be the responsibility of the Registered User to ensure that it fully complies with any and all such local requirements and/or restrictions.
 Where any individual or entity uses Restricted Materials or Materials in a particular jurisdiction in contravention of any local requirements and/or restrictions, whether knowingly or inadvertently, such individual or entity shall be solely responsible and liable for such use and shall hold harmless and indemnify The Myers-Briggs Company Group in respect of any loss or claim by a third party against The Myers-Briggs Company arising from such.
 Further, in the event that a Registered User has failed to ensure that any Restricted Materials or Materials may be legitimately used within a particular jurisdiction and subsequently purchases Restricted Materials or Materials for use in that jurisdiction, such Registered User shall be liable for the costs thereof and The Myers-Briggs Company Group shall bear no responsibility or liability for return of such Restricted Materials or Materials or the reimbursement of any associated costs.

 Where a Registered User moves to a new employer or a new section of their existing employer, and is unable to take with him or her any Restricted Materials in his or her possession, it is the Registered User's responsibility to ensure that the Materials are not left in the care of an unqualified person.
 It may be possible, for instance, to pass them on to a colleague who is registered with The Myers-Briggs Company and is qualified to use the relevant Restricted Materials.
 In the event that there are no known qualified individuals registered with The Myers-Briggs Company to whom the Restricted Materials may be entrusted, Registered Users may wish to contact The Myers-Briggs Company's Client Support Team to discuss possible return for credit of resaleable unopened packs of current Materials.